Kynjii/Amazon-to-Idealo-price-checker/README.md

 - **Browser Storage API**: To store and retrieve Amazon price details locally.
 - **DOM Manipulation**: For dynamically injecting buttons and highlights into Amazon and Idealo pages.

-## Features
-1. **Amazon Integration**:
-   - Extracts the product title, price, Artikelnummer, and ASIN from Amazon pages.
-   - Adds a "Search on Idealo" button directly to the Amazon product page.

-2. **Idealo Integration**:
-   - Automatically highlights the closest match to the Amazon product.
-   - Identifies and visually emphasizes the best deal (lowest price).

-3. **Navigation Bar**:
-   - Includes buttons to toggle highlights, jump to the best match or best deal, and remove the Amazon identifier (ASIN) to broaden search results.

 ## How It Works
 1. **On Amazon Pages**:
    - The extension extracts product details such as the title, price, ASIN, and Artikelnummer.